buildbot/buildbot/master/docs/manual/cfg-properties.rst

 Properties are stored internally in JSON format, so they are limited to basic types of data: numbers, strings, lists, and dictionaries.

+.. note:: Properties are defined while a build is in progress; their values are
+    not available when the configuration file is parsed.
+This can sometimes confuse newcomers to Buildbot!

 .. index:: single: Properties; Common Properties

 .. _Common-Build-Properties: